 New Paphos -Polis Chrysochous Road Network

-In total, the Paphos-Polis road will be 31km long and will be completed in two phases.
-The entire route starts from Ayia Marinouda and ends at Polis Chrysochous.
-The project involves the initial construction of a two-lane road with a length of 15.5km, which will be followed by the road being upgraded to four lane road.
+In total, the Paphos-Polis Road will be 31km long and will be completed in two phases.
+The entire route starts from Ayia Marinouda Paphos and ends at Polis Chrysochous.
+The project involves the initial construction of a two-lane road with a length of 15.5km, which will be followed by the road being upgraded to a four-lane road.

 The first phase includes the construction of a node connecting to the Limassol – Paphos highway.
 The construction will also include two tunnels that are 720m long and five bridges, each 290m long, two overpasses and nine underpasses.
 Finally, because of elevation of the road, additional traffic lanes will be constructed over 12 km.

-According to the Ministry, the new road will contribute to the economic and tourist development of the Polis Chrysochous area, since it will facilitate the attraction of investments, the implementation of new and innovative business ideas resulting in the creation of jobs, and the attraction of visitors and tourists from Cyprus and abroad.
+According to the Ministry, the new upgraded road network will contribute to the economic and tourist development of the Polis Chrysochous area, since it will facilitate the attraction of investments, the implementation of new and innovative business ideas resulting in the creation of jobs, and further attraction of visitors and tourists from Cyprus and abroad to this breath-taking part of the Island.

 Scroll to Top